kids

-Easy, Exciting, Herbs For Kids
+About Herbs For Kids

 So where do you start with herbs for kids?
 Herbs are fairly easy for children to grow.
-Growing herbs can be exciting for them as they also get to taste their work.

 From choosing their containers to choosing the herbs they will grow there are lots of choices to make.
 Will your children grow them from seed (they will need to be patient, this works better with older children).
 Or will you get small starter plants from a garden center.